cloudant-labs/graphdb-slate/source/includes/guides/mvcc.md

 * reporting conflicts to users and letting them decide on the best resolution
 * more sophisticated merging algorithms, e.g. 3-way merges of text fields

+For a practical example of how to implement these changes, see [this project with sample code](https://github.com/glynnbird/deconflict).

 #### Upload the new revision

 In this example, you produce the document to your right and update the database with it.